vicendithas/pokemon-crystal-randomizer-tracker/README.md

 ZaidusRecon for the detailed maps\
 ERC for his work on the Crystal Item Randomizer\
 Chaotix on their work adding even more items to the Crystal Item Randomizer\
-Pret whose combined efforts on Pokemon disassembly have made these kinds of randomizer possible\
+461weavile for their work on adding Shopsanity to this pack Pret whose combined efforts on Pokemon disassembly have made these kinds of randomizer possible\
 Dabomstew for the Universal Pokemon Randomizer and the Crystal Speedchoice projects that make randomization and speedrunning easier\
 Pokemon Randomizer community